We are often asked what content can be put in a Pre-Marital Agreement. Truthfully, there are many things. The Family Code governs family law.

 - The choice of law governing the construction of the agreement.

 - Any other matter, including their personal rights and obligations, not in violation of public policy or a statute imposing a criminal penalty.

-Limitations on child support, child custody, religion, damages for infidelity, among a few other things, are unenforceable and not usually included in a PMA.
+Limitations on child support, child custody, religion, damages for infidelity, among a few other things, are unenforceable and not usually included in a premarital agreement.

-Also, the law states that there is a deadline when it comes to entering into a PMA so it is not something you want to complete at the last minute.
+Also, the law states that there is a deadline when it comes to entering into a premarital agreement so it is not something you want to complete at the last minute.
 There is a seven (7) calendar day rule.
 You want to ask an attorney about this.

-If you find you are within that 7 day window and it is too late for a PMA, you may also consider a postnuptial agreement, or “post-nup”.
+If you find you are within that 7-day window and it is too late for a premarital agreement, you may also consider a postnuptial agreement, or “post-nup”.
 This is an agreement that takes place after the marriage has already occurred.
-The reasons for obtaining one would be the same as those mentioned for a PMA.
-The thing to consider with a post-nup is that the act of a marriage gives rise to strict legal fiduciary obligations between the couple and are very closely scrutinized and often challenged.
-It is highly important that an attorney draft this document or any PMA.
+The reasons for obtaining one would be the same as those mentioned for a premarital agreement.
+The thing to consider with a post-nup is that the act of marriage gives rise to strict legal fiduciary obligations between the couple and are very closely scrutinized and often challenged.
+It is highly important that an attorney draft this document or any premarital agreement.